developer-onizuka/OAuth2.0_Authorization/README.md

 ![laundryService_SSO.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/laundryService_SSO.drawio.png) <br>

 The picture above is based on **OAuth2.0 Client credentials** flow.
-But if "Authorization code" is used above, **the student will be prompted to login site of the coin laundry service** and asked grant for **the federation the coin laundry service provider with the housekeeping service**.
+But if "Authorization code" is used above, **the student will be redirected to login site of the coin laundry service** and asked grant for **the federation the coin laundry service provider with the housekeeping service**.

 # 3. Summary
 - The point is how we should manage a ClientID which is a kind of secrets to get a Token of cloud resouces thru OAuth2.0. <br>